-The purpose of Job & Automation Monitoring, which is available as of SAP Focused Run 3.0 FP02, is to provide transparency about the current status of automation processes regarding execution status, application status, start delay and run time.
-It supports the monitoring of automation processes (for simplification called “jobs” in the later text) that run on the different platforms with a unified user experience using a common look-and-feel and handling pattern.
-It aims to replace the Job Monitoring application that supports the monitoring of ABAP jobs only.
-See a short introduction and comparison with Job Monitoring here.
+The purpose of Job & Automation Monitoring, which is available as of SAP Focused Run 3.0 FP02, is to provide transparency about the status of automation processes regarding Execution Status, Application Status, Start Delay and Run Time with the aim to offer these 4 core operations aspects for all kinds of (scheduled) automation processes (for simplification called “jobs” in the later text), that run on different platforms with a unified user experience using a common look-and-feel and handling pattern.

-Job & Automation Monitoring shall help to understand the success of the automation processes, cross all involved cloud services and systems.
-In case of a SAP ABAP system it shall help you to monitor efficiently Standard Jobs, which are those jobs that are scheduled by the SAP S/4HANA technical job repository (see SAP Note 2190119) or in lower releases by the SM36 Standard Job framework.
+Job & Automation Monitoring shall help to understand the current state of the automation processes across all involved cloud services and systems.
+The aggregated historical data shall help to detect deteriorations to avoid downtimes.
+On top, in case of a SAP ABAP system it shall help you to efficiently monitor so called Standard Jobs, which are those jobs that are scheduled by the SAP S/4HANA Technical Job Repository (see SAP Note 2190119) or in lower releases by the SM36 Standard Job framework.

 Job & Automation Monitoring in SAP Focused Run collects data for these job types:

-You can get alerted, if a job has a red Executions Status, a red or yellow Application Status, if it's Delay or Run Time exceeds a threshold that you can set.
+Alerts are raised for every distinct job definition name.
+You can get alerted, if a job execution has a red Executions Status, a red or yellow Application Status, a Start Delay or Run Time that exceeds the threshold that you have set.